Updated: July 2018

 Don’t try to arrange your patio furniture without reading these tips!
 Tired of rearranging your furniture over and over again?
 We’ll, I’ve put together this list of patio arrangement tips to help you get it right the first time.

 Read through this list and then draw out your layout on paper.
+Being able to visualize what you want will make your life a lot easier!
 You don’t have to produce blueprints but just getting a rough shot will put you miles ahead of the game.
 If you have questions about your specific arrangement, you can send me your questions by filling out a comment at the bottom of the article.
 Now let’s arrange some patio furniture!

 8 Rules of Thumb for Arranging Patio Furniture

 No more asking wondering “how do I arrange my patio furniture?”
 Just make sure you follow these simple rules to create the perfect patio layout.

 Create a focal point that will anchor your outdoor space.
 This will serve as the primary gathering point and the heart of your patio arrangement.
 The remaining decor will build off of this area.